Multiple Zeta Values and Ideles: Iterated integrals over the finite ideles or over the idele class group

-Then we have to take the sum of the above quantities over $0\leq k_1<k_2$.
-And we obtain the formula in the lemma.
 Denote by $x_\infty$ an element of $\R$.
 Let $|x_\infty|_\infty$ be the norm which by definition is the absolute value of the real number.
 (We save the notation $|x|$ for a norm of an idele.)
 Let $dx_\infty$ be the Haar measure on the additive group of the real numbers.
 Consider the multiplicative Haar measure on $\R^\times$, namely,